osheanman/osheanman.github.io/index.md

 Undergraduate Research Intern
 06/2021-08/2021
 Sarasota, FL
-- Worked with coral disease data using R in order to model the impacts of diseases such as Stony coral tissue loss disease, monitor the health of corals, and examine the efficacy of disease treatments.
-- Designed a corallivorous snail prey preference experiment using flumes of water to deliver chemical cues to the snail species _Coralliophila abbreviata_ to determine if it was more likely to follow the flow towards the coral species of _Acropora cervicornis_, _Montipora capricornis_, or _Montastraea cavernosa_ and presented my findings.
-- Aquatic lab maintenance involved coral husbandry and water quality testing.
-- Applied learned protocols for DNA extractions, PCR, gel electrophoresis.
+- Wrote software solutions in R, using built in statistical functions and the package ggplot2, to analyze and visualize over 5000 points of coral disease data to examine treatment efficacy.
+- Designed a corallivorous snail experiment presented my findings to the principal investigators.
+- Wrote tests and debugged projects in python for postdoctoral researchers.

 ---